rakeenaria/food-ingredient-ocr-craft-crnn/README.md

 ﻿# Food Ingredient OCR (CRAFT + CRNN TRBA)

 ## Overview
-This project builds an end-to-end OCR pipeline to read food ingredient lists from packaging images..
+This project builds an end-to-end OCR pipeline to read food ingredient lists from packaging images.

 Why this matters:
 - Ingredient text is often small, dense, and hard to parse manually.